Maida Vale

-Name
+Toponym

-The name derives from a pub called The Maida, the hanging board of which used to show a likeness of Sir John Stuart, under which was the legend Sir John Stuart, the hero of Maida.
-General Sir John Stuart was made Count of Maida, a town in Calabria, by King Ferdinand IV of Naples and III of Sicily, after victory at the Battle of Maida in 1806.
+The name of the area is derived from a pub and an Italian battle during the Napoleonic Wars.
+The original pub called The Hero of Maida stood on Edgware Road near the Regent's Canal until it closed in 1992.
+In the early 19th century, its hanging board displayed the likeness of the Georgian era General Sir John Stuart, under which was the legend Sir John Stuart, the hero of Maida.
+General Sir John Stuart was made Count of Maida (a town in Calabria) by King Ferdinand IV of Naples and III of Sicily after the British victory at the Battle of Maida in 1806.
+As the expansion of London gathered pace, the name stuck as the farmland around the pub was used for urban development in the 1820s.

-The pub stood on Edgware Road near the Regent's Canal until about 2000.
-In recent years, a different pub (formerly The Truscott Arms) has been renamed The Hero of Maida, but is in a different location.

 Geography

-The area is bounded by Maida Avenue and the Regent's Canal to the south, Maida Vale Road to the north-east, Kilburn Park Road to the north-west, and Shirland Road and Blomfield Road to the south-west: an area of around 1 km2.
+The area is bounded by Maida Avenue and the Regent's Canal to the south, Maida Vale (the road of the same name) to the north-east, Kilburn Park Road to the north-west, and Shirland Road and Blomfield Road to the south-west: an area of around 1 km2.
 It makes up most of the W9 postal district.

 The southern part of Maida Vale, at the junction of Paddington Basin with Regent's Canal with many houseboats, is known as Little Venice.
 Paddington Recreation Ground is also located in Maida Vale.

-The area to the south-west of Maida Vale, at the western end of Elgin Avenue, where it meets Harrow Road, was historically known as "Maida Hill", as a recognised postal district bounded by the Avenues on the west, the Regent's Canal to the south, Maida Vale to the east and Kilburn Lane to the north.
+The area to the west of Maida Vale, is known as "Maida Hill".
+It is a recognised postal district bounded by the Avenues on the west, the Regent's Canal to the south, Maida Vale to the east and Kilburn Lane to the north.
 Parts of Maida Vale were also included in this.
-The name "Maida Hill" had fallen out of use, but was resurrected since the mid-2000s by way of the 414 bus route (which from 2005 to 2021 gave its destination as Maida Hill and terminated on Shirland Road), and a new street market on the Piazza at the junction of Elgin Avenue and Harrow Road.
+The use of the name "Maida Hill" declined, but increased again since the mid-2000s as the 414 bus route (from 2005 to 2021) gave its destination as Maida Hill, and a new Maida Hill market was introduced on the square at the junction of Elgin Avenue and Harrow Road.
+Maida Hill is also known as "West Kilburn", with the two names being used interchangeably.

 Just to the east of Maida Vale is St John's Wood, with Lord's Cricket Ground.